Donate Through Your IRA

 Make a Qualified Gift Distribution from your IRA Today.

 For more information about donating to PEER with your IRA, contact Helen Jenkins at firstname.lastname@example.org or (202) 524-4399

-Giving to PEER from your IRA satisfies all of your required minimum distribution (RMD).
+Giving to PEER from your IRA can, in certain circumstances, satisfy all of your required minimum distribution (RMD) requirement.

 You pay no income taxes on the gift.
 The transfer generates neither taxable income nor a tax deduction, so you benefit even if you do not itemize your deductions.
 Since the gift doesn’t count as income, it can reduce your annual income level.
 This may help lower your Medicare premiums and decrease the amount of Social Security that is subject to tax.
 The Protecting Americans from Tax Hikes (PATH) Act has made the IRA charitable rollover permanent.

 - You must be at least age 70 ½ at the time of the gift your distribution to PEER.

 - Distributions should be made from your IRA administrator directly to PEER in order to maximize potential tax savings.